 Chase credit cards can be used just about anywhere credit cards are accepted.
 That's because Chase uses the Visa and Mastercard credit card networks, which are accepted in over 200 countries and territories around the world.
 Keep in mind that some cards might charge foreign transaction fees for purchases made in other countries.

-For more of our top recommendations, compare credit cards to find the right credit card offer for you.
+For more of our top recommendations, compare some of the best credit cards to find the right credit card offer for you.